Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Sandra Bullock and Hugh Grant then announced the winner of Best Original Score.
 And the Oscar® goes to Howard Shore for The Lord of the Rings: The Fellowship of the Ring.

 The next presenter was nominee Denzel Washington.
 He was there to present the honorary Oscar® to Sidney Poitier.
-As Denzel said, he was the first solo, above the title, African American movie star.
+As Denzel said, he was the first solo, above-the-title, African-American movie star.
 After a moving filmed tribute, Sidney came out to accept his award.
-His acceptance speech was very moving and we'll try and get a full transcript of it up soon.
-Though many had thanked Sidney for paving the way for African-Americans in films, Sidney thanked those were brave enough to cast him in difficult times.
+Though many have thanked Sidney for paving the way for African-Americans in films, Sidney thanked those were brave enough to cast him in difficult times.

 Wrapping a cloth around the Oscar®, Whoopi Goldberg said John Ashcroft had asked her to do it.
 She then introduced Aussie actors Hugh Jackman and Naomi Watts.
 They presented the best live action short Oscar® to the accountant's Ray McKinnon and Lisa Blount.
 The Best Animated Short Oscar® went to Ralph Eggleston's For the Birds.